-(C) (B) The city may either participate in, sponsor, conduct or administer a cooperative purchasing agreement for the procurement of any materials, services, or construction with one or more eligible procurement units in accordance with an agreement entered into between the participants or within existing participatory language contained in agreements and intended for use by other municipal, county, state, educational and special district entities (to piggyback on existing agreements as appropriate).
+(B) The city may either participate in, sponsor, conduct or administer a cooperative purchasing agreement for the procurement of any materials, services, or construction with one or more eligible procurement units in accordance with an agreement entered into between the participants or within existing participatory language contained in agreements and intended for use by other municipal, county, state, educational and special district entities.
 An agreement entered into as provided in this article is exempt from A.R.S. § 11-952(D), (E) and (F), as amended.
 Parties under a cooperative purchasing agreement may: